nehaprasad-dev/compliscore/README.md

 ---

-Built with Next.js, Groq, and a lot of chai.
+Built with Next.js, Groq, and a lot of coffee.